woog2roid/woog2roid/README.md

 # GuiJung Woo (woog2roid)

 I am interested in creating great services, and I am open to learning skills are required in the process.
 And I have deployed projects on my personal domain(woog2roid.dev).
 As developed several web services, I came to study to understand the full-stack web development pipeline.
 Currently I want to expand knowledge and experience to the overall field.
-To achieve this, I am participating in several projects with various professions such as AI researcher/developer, designer, PM.

 ### Who am I?
 What I've done?